Protection of Personal Information

 Applicants and Prospective Students

 Trent University may collect and use personal information from prospective students to communicate with them about University programs, process applications, determine eligibility for admission and student awards, administer surveys, research enrolment issues, and maintain related statistical data.
+Trent University will access the diversity-related data from OUAC 101 and 105 applications at an aggregate level only.
+This means that the diversity information will not be connected to your individual application or stored as part of your student record.
+The aggregate data may be used to explore the need for future programs, services, and supports in place to meet the diverse needs of our applicant and new student population.

 Once admitted and enrolled in an academic program, a student’s information is used by the University to deliver academic and administrative programs and services.
 This includes but is not limited to: recording academic progress, creating the permanent student record, providing financial aid, delivering student services, conducting program reviews/appraisals, and communicating with students regarding University business.
 Personal information may also be used by the University, its authorized agents, approved researchers, and/or the provincial and federal government for statistical research purposes.